apache/daffodil-vscode/DEVELOPMENT.md

 ➤ YN0000: └ Completed in 4m 47s
 ➤ YN0000: ┌ Link step
-➤ YN0007: │ esbuild@npm:0.19.9 must be built because it never has been before or the last one failed ➤ YN0007: │ svelte-preprocess@npm:5.1.1 [5fe27] must be built because it never has been before or the last one failed ➤ YN0007: │ svelte-preprocess@npm:5.1.1 [ab741] must be built because it never has been before or the last one failed ➤ YN0007: │ keytar@npm:7.9.0 must be built because it never has been before or the last one failed ➤ YN0007: │ protobufjs@npm:7.4.0 must be built because it never has been before or the last one failed ➤ YN0000: └ Completed in 2m 40s
+➤ YN0007: │ esbuild@npm:0.19.9 must be built because it never has been before or the last one failed ➤ YN0007: │ keytar@npm:7.9.0 must be built because it never has been before or the last one failed ➤ YN0007: │ protobufjs@npm:7.4.0 must be built because it never has been before or the last one failed ➤ YN0000: └ Completed in 2m 40s